AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

 The general idea seems to have been to allow the generation of (boilerplate) code and similar operations.
 Examples that use the concept nowadays are probably [Lombok](https://projectlombok.org/) or [Dagger](https://github.com/google/dagger) (for the Android world) but these are usually run with dedicated plugins.<br/> I found [an old video of a presentation](https://www.youtube.com/watch?v=0hN6XJ69xn4) about this topic - you may want to check it out for additional background information.

-JSR 269 was ultimately implemented and shipped in 2006 with Java 6 and most of it was likely forgotten or never heard of over the years as better build tools such as Maven or Gradle gradually gained popularity.
+JSR 269 was ultimately implemented and shipped in 2006 with Java 6.
+Most details of it were likely ignored over the years as better build tools such as Maven or Gradle gradually gained popularity.

 ## How the ~~dog~~ compiler ate my records...